Cyberflix-Media/Cyberflix-Docs/docs/cbttf/cbttf.md

     **Q: Can I join?**

     A: In short, no, Taskforce Members are permanent and membership is capped at eight.
-However, in the rare chance that a member leaves or is dismissed an Application will be released in order to find a new member.
+However, in the rare chance that a member leaves, or is dismissed, an Application will be released in order to find a new member.
 You can view the application [here](https://forms.gle/EJRJnUKx4i5xd8H56).
 The password will be posted here in case of an opening.

     **Q: Do CBTTF Members have privileges regular members don't?**